The Learning Tracks

-Writers Factory offers two distinct paths through the course.
+Writers Factory offers two distinct educational paths.
 Both tracks produce the same deliverable: a complete novella.
 The difference is in how you engage with the technology.

 The Writer Track